jwberry/hello-world/README.md

 hello-world
 ===========

 This is a practice repo.
-I am learning how to you git and github.
+I am learning how to use git and github.
 Please be gentle.